CCALI/a2jauthor/wiki/CAJA App Suite 7.0 Install Notes.md

 ## Install
 install order: a2jstyles -> a2jdeps -> a2jdat -> a2jauthor -> a2jviewer

+### Parent directory
+Create a parent director for the apps/config files (for example, in your Sites folder) mkdir cali cd cali

 ### a2jstyles
 git clone git@github.com:CCALI/a2jstyles.git
 npm install (should only have bootstrap@3)